weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

 Although importing itself is pretty straightforward, creating an optimized import strategy needs a bit of planning.
 Here are a few things to keep in mind.

 0. When importing, you want to make sure that you max out all the CPUs available.
 It's more often than not the case that the import script is the bottleneck.
-    0. Tip, use `htop` when importing to see if all CPUs are maxed out.
+    0. Use `htop` when importing to see if all CPUs are maxed out.
     0. Learn more about how to plan your setup [here](./installation.html#running-weaviate-yourself).
 0. Use [parallelization](https://www.computerhope.com/jargon/p/parallelization.htm#:~:text=Parallelization%20is%20the%20act%20of,the%20next%2C%20then%20the%20next.); if the CPUs are not maxed out, just add another import process.
 0. For Kubernetes, fewer large machines are faster than more small machines.
 Just because of network latency.